 Though I’ve heard Partners at local firms openly deride the requirement for students to be CPA Exam ready (150 hours for CPA eligibility) prior to starting full time, the reality is once you start with any firm, the CPA Exam will be a major task to complete regardless of where you’re working.
 And, since recent college grads have the highest pass rates of all CPA Exam candidates, the sooner you’re prepared, the better your odds will be of passing.

 A big reason I decided to join Surgent after spending so much time recruiting in public accounting was that I really appreciated Surgent’s approach to CPA Review.
 Using adaptive learning technology, Surgent identifies what new graduates already know and what they still need to study.
-This can save CPA candidates as much as 400 hours of exam study time.
+This can get students exam-ready in just 58 hours.
 So, to get you CPA ready as quickly as possible, my last piece of advice is to give Surgent a look for yourself.

 Ready to start studying for the CPA Exam?